-Whatever criticisms we might make of the contemporary Australian, it should be remembered that in many ways it is a miracle that it exists at all.
+Whatever criticisms we might make of the contemporary Australian, it’s worth remembering that in many ways it is a miracle that it exists at all.
 Nor should we forget that, in its early days, it had an overwhelmingly positive impact, directly and indirectly, on Australian quality journalism.

 When Rupert Murdoch founded the Australian in 1964, he took a massive commercial risk.
 Most newspapers relied on retail and classified advertising tied to the cities in which they were published.
 It was not clear that enough national advertising existed to sustain a newspaper.
 Moreover production was extremely problematic, partly because Murdoch founded the paper in Canberra.
 It is hard to appreciate now, in the age of the internet, just what an uncertain process national production and distribution was in those days.
 The Canberra edition was printed locally while plates were being flown to Melbourne and Sydney for copies to be printed in those cities and distributed elsewhere in the country.
 Especially in winter, when Canberra was frequently fogged in, the plates had to be driven to Sydney instead.
 Stories of Murdoch in his pyjamas at Canberra airport urging pilots to take off have become part of Australian journalism folklore.
 Even on a day of smooth production, the Australian wasn’t available in Perth until the afternoon.